 Are you employed by the Veterans Administration as a physician, dentist, podiatrist, optometrist, nurse, nurse anesthetist, physician assistant, or an expanded-function dental auxiliary (EFDA)?
 If so, you are a Title 38 employee.
 As a Title 38 employee, you do not have the same rights as a typical federal employee.

-At Pines Federal, we help you understand the specific laws that apply to your profession, counseling you as your reputable federal employee attorneys in Houston.
+At The Law Offices of Eric L. Pines, PLLC, we help you understand the specific laws that apply to your profession, counseling you as your reputable federal employee attorneys in Houston.
 Schedule a consultation today for your specific situation.

 Essentially, Title 38 employees are medical or health care providers who work at the VA or National Institutes of Health (NIH) and are appointed under Title 38 of the US Code.
 Employment laws for Title 38 employees are specific to your profession.
 As a Title 38 employee, you are treated differently than other federal workers regarding appeals over discipline, pay issues or other adverse personnel decisions, including discriminatory practices.